 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, the maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low.
+However, the maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on its bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on its bank deposits, principal receipts on the mortgages and monies deposited in the Reserve Account with BOS (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim to the assets of BOS

-The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable
+The terms of the Mortgage Portfolio Agreement given by BOS in respect of the mortgages requires BOS to repurchase any mortgage which is found to be in breach of warranty BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable

-Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased
+Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment appreciation amounts in respect of the mortgages repurchased